-Having now owned the Rolex Polar Explorer II for nearly two years, the following section of this review will cover my experiences of wearing it in detail.
+Having owned the Rolex Polar Explorer II for nearly 4 years, the following section of this review will cover my experiences of wearing it in detail.

-You can judge this for yourself by comparing Paul Anthony’s review of the contemporary GMT-Master II “Batman”.
+You can judge this for yourself by comparing with Paul Anthony’s review of the GMT-Master II “Batman” 116719BLNR.

-For instance, both the former aluminum bezel or modern Cerachrom (ceramic) examples possess bi-directional rotating bezels with inserts.
+Most notably, both the former aluminum bezel and the modern Cerachrom (ceramic) GMTs possess bi-directional rotating bezels with inserts.

-This particular example from the late 90’s also has lug holes which make it almost too easy to maintain multiple straps on rotation.
-Similarly, there is a small detail to note at this point for those on the hunt for one of these.
-The bevel on the top edge of the lugs, where the brushed finish of the top of the lugs meets the high polish of the case flanks.
+This particular example from the late ’90s also has lug holes which make it almost too easy to maintain multiple straps on rotation.
+Once more, there is a small detail to note at this point for those on the hunt for one of these: the bevel on the top edge of the lugs, where the brushed finish of the top of the lugs meets the high polish of the case flanks.

 Unfortunately, this Explorer II has seen one too many refinishings so this bevel is no longer present.
-Nevertheless, it is something to look out for if you are in the market for a 16570 and want one as close to mint as possible.
+Nevertheless, it is something to look out for if you are browsing 16570 watches and want one as close to mint as possible.